lifeparticle/Ruby-Cheatsheet/README.md

 String
 ============

-How to convert string to lower or upper case
+How to convert String to lower or upper case
 -----

 | No | Method name | Output |